Leopold von Sonnleithner

-Leopold Andreas Ignaz Sonnleithner (from 1828 Leopold Edler von Sonnleithner; born 15 November 1797 in Wien; died 3 March 1873 in Vienna) was an Austrian lawyer and a well-known personality of the Viennese Classical music scene.
+Leopold Andreas Ignaz Sonnleithner (from 1828 Leopold Edler von Sonnleithner; 15 November 1797 – 3 March 1873) was an Austrian lawyer and a well-known personality of the Viennese Classical music scene.
 He was a friend and patron of Ludwig van Beethoven, Franz Schubert, Franz Grillparzer, and Carl Czerny.

 Family

 Leopold von Sonnleithner was a grandson of the composer Christoph Sonnleithner, and son of the lawyer Ignaz von Sonnleithner.
-Leopold married Louise Augusta Gosmar (11 August 1803 – 7 June 1850), a native of Hamburg, on 6 May 1828.
+Leopold married Louise Augusta Gosmar (1803–1850), a native of Hamburg, on 6 May 1828.

 Life

-Sonnleithner received his doctorate of law on 4 May 1819 in Vienna.
+Sonnleithner was born on 15 November 1797 in Vienna.
+He received his doctorate of law on 4 May 1819 in Vienna.

 He was a personal friend and patron of the Viennese composers Ludwig van Beethoven, Franz Schubert and his cousins, the playwright Franz Grillparzer (1791–1872), and Carl Czerny.
 Schubert dedicated his musical setting of Grillparzer's Serenade "Hesitantly Quiet" (D921) to Sonnleithner's wife Louise.
 Sonnleithner handled Carl Czerny's will.

 Sonnleithner was buried at a cemetery in the Viennese district of Margareten in 1873.